DETAILED ACTION

 This application currently names joint inventors.
 In considering patentability of the claims the examiner presumes that the subject matter of the various claims was commonly owned as of the effective filing date of the claimed invention(s) absent any evidence to the contrary.
 Applicant is advised of the obligation under 37 CFR 1.56 to point out the inventor and effective filing dates of each claim that was not commonly owned as of the effective filing date of the later invention in order for the examiner to consider the applicability of 35 U.S.C.
 102(b)(2)(C) for any potential 35 U.S.C.
 102(a)(2) prior art against the later invention.

-Claim 26 is rejected under 35 U.S.C.
-103 as being unpatentable over Park et al. as applied to claim 17 above, and further in view of Ma et al. Park et al. discloses the claimed invention except for transmitting a first signal using some of the symbols, receiving at least one reflected portion of the first signal (see 1304) and determining, based on the first signal and the reflected portion of the first signal, a distance between an object at which the at least one reflected portion has been reflected and a device that transmitted the first signal.
+Claim 28 is rejected under 35 U.S.C.
+103 as being unpatentable over Ma et al. (US Publication No. 2024/0255608 A1 cited in the Office Action of February 9, 2026) in view of Hwang et al. (US Publication No. 2023/0171128 A1).
 FIG. 13 of Ma et al. discloses the claimed invention including transmitting a first signal using symbols (see 1302); receiving at least one reflected portion of the first signal (see 1304) and determining, based on the first signal and the reflected portion of the first signal, a distance between an object at which the at least one reflected portion has been reflected and a device that transmitted the first signal (see 1306 and paragraphs [0036] and [0058]-[0059] wherein in paragraph [0036], the calculation of the delay that is used to determine the distance information is implicitly based on timing of the first signal transmission thereby reading on “based on the first signal” in the claim).
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the teaching of Ma et al. with that of Park et al. in order to provide an adaptive transmitter for joint communications and sensing.
+However, Ma et al. does not disclose that the first signal uses symbols wherein the symbols carry data represented by information bits and is usable by a positioning technique.

 Conclusion

-Please note that non-cited portions of the respective references may also read on the claim limitations.
+Please note that non-cited portions of the references may also read on the claim limitations.
 Therefore, the references should be considered in their entirety.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to Betsy Deppe whose telephone number is 571-272-3054.
 The examiner can normally be reached Monday, Wednesday and Thursday, 7:00 am - 3:00 pm (ET).